electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

    wallet was on, and use another computer to continue the discussion.
 2. Ask the user what operating system they are using because they won't have filled out the new issue template.
-3. Ask the user to find the wallet file on disk and take a screenshot of it.
+3. Ask the user to find the wallet file in their operating systems file explorer and take a screenshot of it.
-4. If the file does not match any known release, inform the user they downloaded a fake wallet and it is no surprise their coins were stolen.
+4. If the file details do not match any known release, inform the user they downloaded a fake wallet and it is no surprise their coins were stolen.
 The investigation is complete.
 5. Ask the user to provide the SHA256 checksum of the file.
 At this point their operating system should be known, and it should be able to provide them with instructions suited to that operating system.